-Jacob Paul Rettenmayer header
+Jacob Rettenmayer - Brewer

-Jacob P. Rettenmayer (1881-1937)
+Jacob Paul Rettenmayer

 After only six years in America JP is one of the three principals named on the papers of incorporation of the new Acme Brewing Company of San Francisco.
 He is listed as treasurer, with Leopold Schmidt, president, and William Schuldt, secretary and manager.
+Leopold Schmidt transferred Schuldt from the Salem Brewery Association along with Rettenmayer.

 By 1909 the City Directory shows JP Rettenmayer as president & manager of the brewery.
 JP was no doubt the "de facto" president from the beginning since Leopold was not residing in San Francisco, but remained at Tumwater.

-On 29 Nov 1917, Leopold Schmidt's youngest child, and only daughter, Phillipine (1895-1989) became Mrs. Jacob Paul Rettenmayer.
+On 29 Nov 1917, Leopold Schmidt's youngest child, and only daughter, Philippine (1895-1989) became Mrs. Jacob Paul Rettenmayer.
+JP routinely referred to his wife as "Schatzie", which is short for the German word Schatz, and is a term of endearment meaning darling, or sweetheart.

-With the advent of Prohibition in1920, JP assumes the leadership position of the Calif.
-Brg.
-Assn's Fulton St. plant.
-This unit was doing business as the Cereal Products Refining Corporation, and produced near beers, malt syrups, Peerless Yeast, and Peerless Vinegar.
-Obviously, JP had numerous and varied business interests other than brewing.
+While he was president and general of the California Brewing Assn., and its affiliated enterprises, Rettenmayer had numerous and varied business interests other than brewing.
 In addition to his Remar bakery, JP established a confectionary plant in San Francisco called Remar Candy.
 And then he struck out in an entirely new direction.

 An article in the Placerville Mountain Democrat of Aug.
 28, 1920 reported that JP Rettenmayer will be visiting Penobscot Farm after taking over the interest of the retiring owner.